Cardinals 4-0 after win over Gering

-The Chadron Cardinals improved their record to 4-0 Friday night by defeating the visiting Gering Bulldogs 42-6 in a Western Conference matchup.
+The Chadron Cardinals improved their record to 4-0 Friday, Sept.
+17 by defeating the visiting Gering Bulldogs 42-6 in a Western Conference matchup.

 The Cardinals opened the game with three first downs in their first five plays, but had a long pass intercepted by Tanner Gartner on their sixth play.